3arthqu4ke/HandleWrapper/README.md

 [MethodHandles](https://docs.oracle.com/javase/7/docs/api/java/lang/invoke/MethodHandle.html) can be as fast as direct invocation, as long as they are static final fields.
 Then they can be inlined.
 But what if we want to use them dynamically?
-There's definitely simpler solutions than this one, but I wanted to learn a thing or 2 about bytecode, so here I use [ASM](https://asm.ow2.io/) to create classes at runtime that contain the MethodHandle as a static final field.
+I wanted to learn a thing or 2 about bytecode, so here I use [ASM](https://asm.ow2.io/) to create classes at runtime that contain the MethodHandle as a static final field.
 These "HandleWrappers" are almost as fast as direct invocation.

 ```text
 Benchmark                                        Mode  Cnt  Score   Error  Units